Buying a home

 From deciding how much to borrow to making your offer to purchase, and finally applying for your home loan, buying property is easier than you think.

-BUYING A HOME IN 6 SIMPLE STEPS
+BUY A HOME IN SIX STEPS

 1. Work out what you can affordUse our calculators to get an idea of how much you can borrow, and what your monthly repayments will be over terms up to 20 years.